Holocola zopherana: Description

 This species can be distinguished from similar looking species by the white subcostal streak from base to apex, however the colouration of adult moths is variable.
-Hudson stated that this species is variable both in the depth of the greyish-brown colouring as well as the width of the white streak and the extend and intensity of other markings.
+Hudson stated that this species is variable both in the depth of the greyish-brown colouring as well as the width of the white streak and the extent and intensity of other markings.

 Distribution

 This species is found both in Australia and New Zealand.
 In New Zealand the species is found throughout the country where ever one of its host species, mānuka, can be found.

 Behaviour

 Hudson stated that adults of this species were most commonly observed on the wing from August to October and again from January to March indicating the possibility of two broods per year.
 Adults of this species have been observed on the wing in all months of the year.